opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 1. Plugins require rigid version compatibility with OpenSearch.
 Every patch version change in OpenSearch core requires the plugin to be recompiled and rereleased.
 2. Plugins are not isolated, so they can fatally impact the OpenSearch cluster and cannot scale independently.
-3. Having to manage dependencies of all components together makes it challenging to include 20+ plugins in a single product distribution.
+3. Having to manage the dependencies of all the components together makes it challenging to include 20+ plugins in a single product distribution.

 ## The new way: Extensions